Are you finding it hard to pay your bills?

 How much is left over: In this section we look at what money is left after working out your essential living expenses.

+Priority debts are things like: mortgage arrears, Council Tax arrears.
 This section explains what priority debts are and why they are so important.
-It includes:

 This section looks at the powers of a bailiff.